yuu511/python_excel_forecasting/README.md

 Three different ways of running the program.

 No arguments:
-- %  python gen.py : Runs the program with the default src/data.csv  as the dataset.
-Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams
+- % python gen.py : Runs the program with the default python_excel_forecasting/data/data.csv  as the dataset.
+Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams in the current working directory.

 1 Argument:
 - %  python gen.py [DATASET] : Runs the program with [DATASET]  as the dataset.
-Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams
+Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams in the current working directory
-- example: %python3 gen.py data2.csv
+- example: % python3 gen.py data2.csv

 2 Arguments:

 - %  python gen.py [DATASET] [FILEPATH] : Runs the program with [DATASET]  as the dataset.
 Creates a directory [FILEPATH] with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams
-- example: %python3 gen.py /home/foo/bar
+- example: % python3  gen.py /home/foo/bar

 DATA:
 Data is formatted in a CSV file: data.csv.